As the cold weather starts to bite, is there anything we can do to protect ourselves from illness during the winter months?

 When it comes to avoiding illness, you're going to have to stick with familiar practices of washing your hands, avoiding crowded areas, and trying not to let people cough in your face!

-You should focus on improving your diet for all the tremendous benefits associated with it, but don't expect it to turn you into an illness destroying machine.
-Get your flu shots, take your medicine, socially distance from anyone who is ill, and stay fit and healthy.
+You should focus on improving your diet for all the tremendous benefits associated with it, but don't expect it to turn you into an illness-destroying machine.